A topic from the subject of Inorganic Chemistry in Chemistry.

 • Solubility: The maximum amount of solute that can dissolve in a given amount of solvent at a specific temperature and pressure.

-• Polarity: The ability of a compound to separate into positive and negative charges.
-Polar compounds dissolve in polar solvents, while nonpolar compounds dissolve in nonpolar solvents.
+• Polarity: The ability of a molecule to have a slightly positive and slightly negative end due to unequal sharing of electrons.
+Polar compounds dissolve in polar solvents (like dissolves like), while nonpolar compounds dissolve in nonpolar solvents.

 • Solubility Trends: